Permit Fishing

 Alcohol: There is an optional all-inclusive open bar $200.00 per person, which includes beer, wine, liquor, and sodas.

 Communications: Wi-Fi is not available on the liveaboard.
-You’ll need to check with your cell service provider before your trip to see if your U.S. cell phone will work in Cuba.
+Before your trip, you’ll need to check with your cell service provider to see if your U.S. cell phone will work in Cuba.
 Satellite phones are NOT allowed in Cuba and will be confiscated at the airport upon arrival.

 You’ll fly to the Jose Marti International Airport (HAV), also referred to as the Havana Airport.
 From here, there are two package options.